jaco-vanderbyl/adventofcode/README.md

 class App {
     fun year2023Day1Puzzle1() {
-        println("2023 Day1 Puzzle1, Question: What is the not quite right sum of all the calibration values?") println("Answer: ${Calibrator().sumWithNotQuiteRightCalc()}")
+        println("2023 Day1 Puzzle1, Question: What is the not-quite-right sum of all the calibration values?") println("Answer: ${Calibrator().sumWithNotQuiteRightCalc()}")
     }
     fun year2023Day1Puzzle2() {